spooky-simon/Kinematic-Solver/README.md

 * See Naming_Convention for double wishbone points naming convention used in this script
 * code should be somewhat commented... grad descent algorithm partially stolen from wikipedia
 * approach taken from Spinning Thumbs on yt
-* working on a link force solver, check back soon

 ## How to use
 #### Double Wishbone